 Among countless stories that have been told about Bodrum Peninsula, I find especially one very interesting; did you know Brutus and Cassius moved their headquarter to Myndos after assassinating Caesar in Rome?
 Fascinating!

 Sadly, there is almost nothing left to see from the civilizations that fought for Myndos for ages.
 An earthquake that destroyed one of the seven wonders of the ancient world, Mausoleum at Halicarnassus, had hit Myndos as well in 14th century.
-Still, ruins of city walls and remains of a sunken city help us to imagine what was it like thousands of years ago.
+Still, ruins of city walls and remains of a sunken city help us to imagine what was it like centuries ago.

 Distances from Bodrum to Other Destinations

 Check the distance charts before planning short trips from Bodrum to new and exciting nearby locations to explore.